Thibodaux Regional Health System is highly committed to the safety of its

 and a risk of exposure to Coronavirus.

-Centers for Disease Control (CDC) website at
+Please consult the Centers for Disease Control (CDC) website at

 You can also call the Louisiana Office of Public Health Statewide Network